ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-troubleshooting-push-messaging.md

   >[!CAUTION]
   >
   >After you create a push message for an app that is using a VRS and click **[!UICONTROL Save & Send]**, an alert appears that reminds you ensure that each app that is listed **must** have a valid certificate.
 If each app does **not** have a valid certificate, your audience segments might be indefinitely blacklisted, and you might not be able to send future push messages to the affected users.
-For more information about audience segments, see [Audience: Define and Configure Audience Options for Push Messages](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md).
+For more information about audience segments, see [Audience: define and configure audience options for push messages](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md).